KiraSmart

 • Loan agreement stamp duty fixed at 0.5% of loan amount

-• First-time buyer exemption applies only for properties ≤ RM500,000
+• First-time buyer exemption covers both the transfer and the loan agreement, for properties ≤ RM500,000

 • Legal fees are not included